March 17, 2021 By College Ave Student Loans

 There’s a lot of planning that goes into researching, visiting, and applying to different colleges.
-In the midst of all the excitement, it can be easy to overlook a small, but very crucial detail: deadlines.
-To prevent delays and missing out on opportunities completely, it’s important to be aware of the deadlines and to find out what those specific dates are from the colleges or programs you’re interested in.
+Amid all the excitement, it can be easy to overlook a small, but very crucial detail: college application deadlines.
+To prevent delays and missing out on opportunities completely, it’s important to be aware of the deadlines at the specific colleges or programs you’re interested in.

 Applications for Regular Admission

-If you’re submitting SAT or ACT scores with your college applications, you’ll want to keep testing deadlines in mind as well.
-This means finding local testing schedules and ensuring that you set aside enough time to study before taking the exams so that you can get the best scores possible.
-You’ll also need to factor in the time it will take to receive your exam scores back (typically three weeks) so that they can be submitted with your college applications.
+If you’re submitting SAT or ACT scores with your college applications, you’ll want to keep registration and testing deadlines in mind as well.
+This means finding local testing schedules and signing up to take the test ahead of college application deadlines.
+Many registration deadlines for SATs and ACTs are about a month before the test date, so you’ll have to plan ahead.
+Knowing your testing date will help you plan your studying time, too.
+When it comes to applying to colleges, you’ll also need to factor in the time it will take to receive your exam scores back (typically three weeks) so that they can be submitted with your college applications.

-Every student should fill out a FAFSA (Free Application for Federal Student Aid) each year they are in school since aid.
-Keep in mind that while the FAFSA itself has deadlines, individual schools have separate due dates for when they expect you to complete the form; a school’s FAFSA due date is typically well ahead of the date the FAFSA technically closes.
+Every student should fill out a FAFSA (Free Application for Federal Student Aid) each year they are in school.
+The FAFSA becomes available each year on October 1 but keep in mind that while the FAFSA itself has deadlines, individual schools have separate due dates for when they expect you to complete the form; a school’s FAFSA due date is typically well ahead of the date the FAFSA technically closes.
+It’s also a good idea to complete the FAFSA as soon as possible since some financial aid is offered on a first-come, first-serve basis.
 If you miss a school deadline for filing your FAFSA, you may not receive the money you need for an upcoming semester in time to avoid late fees, or worse, you may miss your chance to get in a class altogether.

 While you can apply for some scholarships year-round, many scholarships have hard deadlines in place.
 Beyond meeting the application due date, some scholarships have requirements you’ll need to meet to qualify.
-It’s not too early to start looking for scholarship opportunities during your freshman and sophomore years in high school so that you give yourself the necessary time to complete requirements such as a minimum number of public service hours.
+It’s not too early to start looking for scholarship opportunities during your freshman and sophomore years in high school.
+This will give you enough time to complete requirements, such as a minimum number of public service hours.

 Remember, it’s never too soon to begin tracking the important dates and deadlines related to your college search.
 Find an organization method that works for you, and mark down the key dates to get started.
 When it comes to individual schools, be sure to check with each one since every school is different.
 Starting early and getting your calendar in order can help take some of the stress out of the hunt for your perfect college and help you focus on finding the best fit for you.